TheLemonPig/cyberkind/README.md

 ##Training

+If you are in runpod, I would recommend torch==2.4.0 template over the 2.8.0 one (torch==2.8.0 is not yet stable)

 For reasons I cannot discern you will need to run all of the below to get it to work

 ```